-Required Documentations:
+Required Documents:

-- 1. Valid Government Issued Photo ID

-(All applicants must be minimum of 18 years of age at the time of application) - 2.
+- 1. Valid Government Issued Photo ID (All applicants must be minimum of 18 years of age at the time of application) - 2.
 Original High School Diploma, GED, or 2-year Associates Degree or higher - 3.
-Must provide proof of completing an Algebra course or its equivalent (excluding geometry) by submitting one of the following: - A. Official Sealed transcripts showing at least: Two semesters of High School Algebra with a passing grade of "C" or better OR - B. Official Sealed transcripts showing at least: One semester of post High School Algebra with a passing grade of "C" or better OR - C. Certificate showing successful completion of the Electrical Training Alliance's On-Line Tech Math Course. - 4.
+Must provide proof of completing an Algebra course by submitting one of the following: - A. Official Sealed transcripts showing at least: Two semesters of High School Algebra with a passing grade of "C" or better OR - B. Official Sealed transcripts showing at least: One semester of College Algebra with a passing grade of "C" or better OR - C. Certificate showing successful completion of the Electrical Training Alliance's On-Line Tech Math Course. - 4.
 Must be able to work legally in the US and will be requested to provide valid Social Security Number